mi2valley/gm-quantum-advantage/README.md

 ![settings](docs/images/settings.png)

 5. The program will run automatically at 19:00 (UTC).
-You can see the execution result in Actions.
+Go to Actions → Select the workflow for which you want to see results → build → Demonstrate Quantum Advantage and you can see the execution result in Actions.

 6. By default, the quantum advantage demonstration is executed, but you can edit gm-quantum-advantage.py as needed and write the program you want to run.